Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 8 Mei 2025 04.22.55 UTC
+- WIB: Kamis, 8 Mei 2025 05.28.39 UTC
-- WITA: Kamis, 8 Mei 2025 05.22.55 UTC
+- WITA: Kamis, 8 Mei 2025 06.28.39 UTC
-- WIT: Kamis, 8 Mei 2025 06.22.55 UTC
+- WIT: Kamis, 8 Mei 2025 07.28.39 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: nature
+Kategori: attitude